Hi, I'm Antonio 👋

 About

-My current research is focused on mapping forest diversity and disease at the large scale, in particular at the North American temperate forests.
+My research focused on mapping forest diversity and disease at the large scale, in particular at the North American temperate forests.
 I also collaborate with ASCEND Biology Integration Institute as postdoc; and institute that seeks to understand the causes and consequences of plant biodiversity across scales in an era of rapid global change.

 I am always open to working-collaborating with people on my research topics.
 Therefore, do not hesitate to contact me.